A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Introduction

 \subsection{Research gaps and proposed solution}

 Existing research still has limitations.
-The first is the lack of consideration for multi-periodicity.
 Tidal current time series demonstrate multi-periodicity \citep{qian2022tidal}.
 These time series include multiple periodic components, covering both astronomical cycles and local periods.
 Astronomical cycles include diurnal and semi-diurnal tides, among others.
 In addition to astronomical cycles, there are also local periodicities in tidal currents, manifested as local variations.
 For example, interactions between tides and waves cause local changes \citep{jay1999comparison}.
 Multiple overlapping and interacting cycles complicate the model of tidal current time series.
 Multi-periodicity presents an obstacle to TCSF.
 Secondly, existing research lacks deep learning models designed for tidal current time series.
 Therefore, using deep learning methods to consider the multi-periodicity in tidal current time series has sparked our research interest.